University of North Carolina System Office

 The programs offered by the university include four-year programs leading to the Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, Bachelor of Science and Bachelor of Social Work degrees within the College of Arts and Sciences, the Cameron School of Business, the Watson College of Education, and the College of Health and Human Services; graduate programs leading to the Master of Arts, Master of Arts in Teaching, Master of Business Administration, Master of Education, Master of Fine Arts in creative writing, Master of Public Administration, Master of School Administration, Master of Science, Master of Science in Accountancy, Master of Science in Nursing, and Master of Social Work; a Ph.D. in psychology, a Ph.D. in marine biology, a Doctor of Nursing Practice, an Ed.D. in educational leadership; several post baccalaureate and post master’s certificate programs, a variety of pre-professional programs, and special programs in a variety of areas, including marine science research and continuing education.

-The University of North Carolina Wilmington is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award bachelor’s, master’s and doctoral degrees.
-Questions about the accreditation of the University of North Carolina Wilmington may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).
+The University of North Carolina Wilmington (UNCW) is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award bachelor’s, master’s and doctoral degrees.
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of UNCW may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 The Watson College of Education is accredited by the National Council for Accreditation of Teacher Education.
 The School of Nursing is accredited by the Commission on Collegiate Nursing Education.
 The Cameron School of Business is accredited by the Association to Advance Collegiate Schools of Business International.